 Exercise is encouraged.
 You are free to walk around the prison compound all day and on occasion prisoners are taken out to play soccer or basketball.

-Consular Visits: Consular staff will visit prisons once every three months, though if there is an emergency they can make a special visit.
+Consular Visits: Consular staff will visit you once every three months, though if there is an emergency they can make a special visit.
 Consular Officers can assist with obtaining funds and checking on your property, as well as passing messages to your friends and family.

 Family and friends may visit twice per week.
 Your lawyer can visit as many times as necessary.

 Foreign visitors must apply in writing to the Minister of Interior for permission to visit.
 This is just a formality and permission is likely to be granted.
-You should provide your visitors with information about:

-A few other useful tips are to –
+A few other useful tips:

-- check that visiting times and procedures have not changed;
+- Check that visiting times and procedures have not changed;

-- let them know what they can bring in for you (i.e., locally bought tobacco, but not duty-free).
+- Let them know what they can bring in for you (i.e., locally bought tobacco, but not duty-free).